zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 description: >
   This recipe will guide you through building an IoT Security system using Zetta.
-In it, we'll cover all the basic concepts of zetta.
+In it, we'll cover all the basic concepts of Zetta.
-  It's for someone getting their hands dirty with zetta for the first time, or someone looking for a basic implementation of zetta to start hacking on.
+  It's for someone getting their hands dirty with Zetta for the first time, or someone looking for a basic implementation of Zetta to start hacking on.
   We won't be replacing any professional security systems just yet, but it's a start.
 repo: https://github.com/alanguir/zetta-security-system/